veepionyc/veepionyc.github.io/_posts/2016-11-09-documentation.md

 	    [self presentViewController:self.vpViewer animated:YES completion:nil];
 	}

-(NB: If you don't set a delegate on VPKPreview, these methods can be ommitted and similar behaviour is provided by defualt from the VPKPreview object itself)
+(NB: If you don't set a delegate on VPKPreview, these methods can be omitted and similar behaviour is provided by defualt from the VPKPreview object itself)